Crucifixion of Jesus: People present

+The Gospels describe various women at the crucifixion, some of whom are named.
+According to Mark, many women were present, among them Mary Magdalene, Mary, mother of James and Mary of Clopas, commonly known as "the Three Marys".
+The Gospel of Matthew also mentions several women being present, among them Mary Magdalene, Mary, mother of James and the mother of Zebedee's children.
+Although a group of women is mentioned in Luke, neither is named.
+The Gospel of John speaks of women present, among them the mother of Jesus, Mary Magdalene and Mary of Clopas.

-The Gospel of Matthew describes many women at the crucifixion, some of whom are named in the Gospels.
-Aside from these women, the three Synoptic Gospels speak of the presence of others: "the chief priests, with the scribes and elders"; two robbers crucified, one on Jesus' right and one on his left, whom the Gospel of Luke presents as the penitent thief and the impenitent thief; "the soldiers", "the centurion and those who were with him, keeping watch over Jesus"; passers-by; "bystanders", "the crowds that had assembled for this spectacle"; and "his acquaintances".
+Aside from these women, the three Synoptic Gospels speak of the presence of others: "the chief priests, with the scribes and elders", two crucified criminals, to Jesus' right and left, "the soldiers", "the centurion and those who were with him, keeping watch over Jesus", passers-by, "bystanders", "the crowds that had assembled for this spectacle", and "his acquaintances".
+The two criminals are described as λῃσταί (variously translated as robbers, rebels or thieves) and further discussed in the Gospel of Luke as the penitent thief and the impenitent thief.

-The Gospel of John also speaks of women present, but only mentions the soldiers and "the disciple whom Jesus loved".
+The Gospel of John mentions the soldiers and "the disciple whom Jesus loved", who is with the women.

-The Gospels also tell of the arrival, after the death of Jesus, of Joseph of Arimathea and of Nicodemus.
+The Gospels also tell of the arrival, after the death of Jesus, of Joseph of Arimathea (in the four Gospels) and of Nicodemus (only in John).

 Method and manner

-Whereas most Christians believe the gibbet on which Jesus was executed was the traditional two-beamed cross, the Jehovah's Witnesses hold the view that a single upright stake was used.
+Most Christians believe the gibbet on which Jesus was executed was the traditional two-beamed cross.
+Jehovah's Witnesses hold the distinctive view that a single upright stake was used.
 The Greek and Latin words used in the earliest Christian writings are ambiguous.
 The Koine Greek terms used in the New Testament are stauros (σταυρός) and xylon (ξύλον).
 The latter means wood (a live tree, timber or an object constructed of wood); in earlier forms of Greek, the former term meant an upright stake or pole, but in Koine Greek it was used also to mean a cross.
 The Latin word crux was also applied to objects other than a cross.